Skip to main content Skip to footer content

 SOC 3200 - Urban Sociology

-5024 / Sect.
-02
+13519 / Sect.
+01

-Attention: Honors Program students and faculty should:
+Attention: Honors Program students and faculty must:

-Identify the applicable honors experience, complete the requisite information, and submit the form and final version of the honors assignment as either a Word document or PDF file to honors@kbcc.cuny.edu.
+Identify the applicable honors experience, complete the requisite information, and submit the form by the last Friday of the first month of each semester.

 Faculty must submit a representative of the student’s honors work.
 This might be the best part of the project or the part of the project that presented the most challenges for the student - whatever you deem the best representation of the student’s honors experience.